Teacher Training Program on Coding and Data Analysis

 Based on the effectiveness of our 'Smart Lamp' curriculum, we are working on creating effective teaching materials for teachers that will allow them to meet the Computer Science graduation requirement for CPS high school students.

-This year, RDCEP will be conducting a series of Teacher Training workshops called 'Energy Engineers' for CPS teachers in collaboration with the Center for College Access and Success at the Northeastern Illinois University (CCAS@NEIU), Project SYNCERE and Planetary Laboratory.
+RDCEP is conducting a series of Teacher Training workshops called 'Energy Engineers' for CPS teachers in collaboration with the Center for College Access and Success at the Northeastern Illinois University (CCAS@NEIU), Project SYNCERE and Planetary Laboratory.
 These workshops bring cross-curricular hands-on activities to the classroom, engaging teachers from different disciplines like mathematics, environmental science, social sciences and computer science.
-Through this program, students will learn to parse, understand and display streams of data, including school energy data, using a smart device designed from LED lights and a micro-computer called Raspberry Pi.
-Interested teachers sign up here.
+Students also learn the basics of coding using a smart device designed from LED lights and a micro-computer called Raspberry Pi.

 Energy Demo Lending Library